Created by Professor Alan Garfield

 The 2012 Constitution Day site

-features essays from several notable contributors, including a number former congressmen.
-The essays look at whether the current climate of political gridlock is indicative of a fundamental flaw in the Constitution, and ask "Is the Constitution Broken?"
+featured essays from several notable contributors, including a number of former congressmen.
+The essays looked at whether the current climate of political gridlock is indicative of a fundamental flaw in the Constitution, and asked "Is the Constitution Broken?"

 The Constitution Day Project represents a commitment to continue celebrating the Constitution that created the United States of America.